GrammaTech/j8-tests/Readme.md

 ## Extending the test suite

 All the terminology in this section is defined in [the overview section](#overview).
+We sometimes use "family" as an abbreviation for "test family."

 ### Adding a new tool
 If you wish to test a new tool with our test suite, you should: